ddc-java/ddc-day/pages.md

 `description`
 : Description displayed under the page heading.
 Setting this property at the page level overrides the site-level setting.
 If not set at the site or page level, the GitHub repository description (if any) is displayed.
+: For a single-page site (e.g. a practical exam problem), the description can be set at the page or site level---but it must be set, in any event.
+For a multi-page site, the description should be set in each page.

 `heading_navigator.enabled`
 : This is a Boolean-valued property, used to control the generation of a left sidebar navigator with links to all level 1--3 headings in the page body.
 If omitted, left without a value, or set to `false`, then the sidebar navigator will not be generated.
 Set at the page level, this property overrides the site-level setting.